-During his time at KNBC, Whit reported on two Olympics including the 2014 Winter Games in Sochi, Russia and the 2016 Summer Games in Rio de Janeiro, Brazil.
-He co-hosted the station’s Emmy winning special report of the Opening Ceremony in Rio.
+During his time at KNBC, Johnston reported on two Olympics including the 2014 Winter Games in Sochi, Russia and the 2016 Summer Games in Rio de Janeiro, Brazil.
+He co-hosted the station’s Emmy-winning special report of the Opening Ceremony in Rio.

 He also reported on the 2015 San Bernardino terrorist attack, the 2013 shooting at LAX and the standoff between killer Christopher Dorner and the LAPD – anchoring live coverage for nine straight hours.